travitch/whole-program-llvm/README.md

     # Produces src/LinearMath/libLinearMath.bca
     extract-bc src/LinearMath/libLinearMath.a

-Example building an Operating System
+Building an Operating System
 ================================

 To see how to build freeBSD 10.0 from scratch check out the guide [here.](../master/README-freeBSD.md)

-Example configuring without building bitcode
+Configuring without building bitcode
 ================================